qianqing-wanggg/mosek_optim/readme.md

 # Rigid block modeling of masonry structures using mathmatical programming
 This is a reproduced work of the article [Rigid block modelling of historic masonry structures using mathematical programming: a unified formulation for non‑linear time history, static pushover and limit equilibrium analysis][Francesco 2019] and [A variational rigid-block modeling approach to nonlinear elastic and kinematic analysis of failure mechanisms in historic masonry structures subjected to lateral loads][Francesco et al. 2021].

+All the scripts are self containing, without importing functions from anothers.

+## Benchmarks comparing current implementation and those in the literature

-## Benchmark 1: static pushover analysis and limit analysis of a single rigid block
+### Benchmark 1: static pushover analysis and limit analysis of a single rigid block

 *mono_wall_pushover.py*